ethereum/ethereum-org-website/src/content/contributing/design-principles/index.md

 # Our design principles {#contributing-to-ethereumorg-}

-👋 Hello, and welcome to the **design principles** for ethereum.org.
+<Emoji text=":wave:" size={1} /> Hello, and welcome to the **design principles** for ethereum.org.
 This is part of an ongoing process to evolve and improve ethereum.org.

 Our principles inform the look and feel of the site and the content that's on it.